elianelim/prework-study-guide/README.md

 - What was your motivation?
 To become a future back-end web developer
 - Why did you build this project?
 (Note: the answer is not "Because it was a homework assignment.")
 To learn how developers doing amazing jobs behind the sence.
 - What problem does it solve?
+It solves all my curiosity of how back end web development works.
 - What did you learn?
+I have learned to do some debugging of codes with all the helpful instructions on the Prework Study Guide.